 Remember, it’s much harder to restore lost customer confidence than it is to build and maintain a positive relationship from the start.
 Keeping your customers satisfied, and always treating them as you’d wish to be treated, will pay handsome dividends for you and your Web-based business.

-Want to learn more about keeping your customers satisfied?
+Ready to learn more about keeping your customers satisfied?
 Ask Andy.